-- the City's assessment of the planning proposal request and various technical reports lodged by the NSW Land and Housing Corporation in May 2020; - community consultation undertaken by the Land and Housing Corporation since 2017; and - additional technical studies undertaken by the City of Sydney.
+- assessment of the planning proposal request and various technical reports lodged by the NSW Land and Housing Corporation in May 2020; - assessment of the planning proposal and various technical reports prepared by the City in February 2021; - community consultation undertaken by the Land and Housing Corporation since 2017; - additional technical studies undertaken by the City of Sydney and the planning proposal authority; and - Gateway determination conditions and requirements.

-This section provides a description of development outcomes facilitated by this Planning Proposal and the draft Design Guide.
+This section provides a description of development outcomes facilitated by this planning proposal and the draft Design Guide.
 It also provides the justification for the proposed amendments to the Sydney LEP 2012.